thomasreynolds4881/thomasreynolds4881/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- My pronouns are he/him
-- Currently looking for a software job
 - I believe in Python supremacy 🐍🛐🛐🛐
 - Can solve a Rubik's cube in like 20 seconds
 - thoosie